Feasible Policy Iteration for Safe Reinforcement Learning: Experiments

-where $N_\text{vio}$ is the number of episodes where the constraint was violated, and $N$ is the total number of episodes.
-We uniformly discretize the state space to form a grid of feasible initial states, each point of which yields an episode. ${R}_\text{alg}$, ${R}_\text{base}$ and ${R}_\text{MPC}$ are the average return across $N$ episodes of a certain algorithm, a random policy and an MPC controller, respectively.

-The results of the five algorithms on four classic control tasks are further averaged across three random seeds, as listed in Table \ref{tab: classic tasks results} in the form of $\text{mean}\pm \text{standard deviation}$.
-Note that we further apply the MPC controller on the four tasks without considering the constraints, so as to show their effectiveness.
-Results indicate that FPI-SAC achieves zero constraint violation on all four tasks, while all other algorithms violate the constraints on one or more tasks.
-Meanwhile, FPI-SAC ranks high on all tasks in terms of return, especially ACC and Quadrotor, where FPI-SAC approaches the optimal solutions (The outstanding returns of CPO on ACC come with constraint violation).
-On the other two tasks, FPI-SAC also achieves comparable returns to the best-performing algorithms.
+For four classic control tasks, we use model predictive control (MPC) with a long enough horizon to approximate an optimal controller and compare the five algorithms with the MPC controller.
+Evaluation metrics include constraint violation ratio $R_\text{vio}=N_\text{vio}/{N}$, and average normalized return $R_\text{norm}=(R_\text{alg}-R_\text{base})/(R_\text{MPC}-R_\text{base})-1$, where $N_\text{vio}$ is the number of episodes where the constraint is violated, and $N$ is the total number of episodes.
+We uniformly discretize the state space to form a grid of feasible initial states, each point of which yields an episode. $R_\text{alg}$, $R_\text{base}$ and $R_\text{MPC}$ are the average return across $N$ episodes of a certain algorithm, a random policy and an MPC controller, respectively.
+The results are averaged across three random seeds, as listed in Table \ref{tab: classic control tasks results}.
+We further apply an MPC controller without considering any constraint to show that the constraints do take effect.
+Results show that FPI-SAC achieves zero constraint violation on all four tasks, while all other algorithms violate constraints on one or more tasks.
+Meanwhile, FPI-SAC ranks high in terms of return on all tasks.